 It is a common misconception that your addiction only must be severe or life-threatening to be eligible for treatment in rehab.
 This isn’t true – the sooner you seek treatment, the sooner you can get your life back and free yourself from the chains of addiction before it reaches this point.

-It is understandable to feel apprehensive or scared about entering rehab, but not going to alcohol rehab can have more devastating consequences, including:
+It is also totally understandable to feel apprehensive or scared about entering rehab, but not going to alcohol rehab can have more devastating consequences, including:

 - The worsening of your condition, to the point where it could prove fatal.